emarc99/cr8rflow04/README.md

 Cr8rFlow leverages Mantle’s high-speed, low-cost Layer 2 infrastructure to make NFT minting, royalty distribution, and fan interactions affordable and scalable.
 Mantle’s ecosystem ensures creators and fans can engage without high gas fees, aligning with the Cookathon’s focus on innovative, user-friendly Web3 solutions.

 ## MVP Status
-The Cr8rFlow MVP is fully functional, with:
+The Cr8rFlow MVP has following completed:
-- A Solidity 0.8.20 contract (`src/Cr8rFlow.sol`) implementing ERC721 with custom royalty and perk logic.
+- A Solidity contract (`Cr8rFlow.sol`) implementing ERC721 with custom royalty and perk logic.
-- Getter functions for reliable data access (`getProjectName`, `getTokenRoyaltySplitsLength`, `getTokenTiersLength`, etc.).
-- A comprehensive test suite (`test/Cr8rFlow.t.sol`) ensuring robustness across all features.
-- Event emissions for transparency (`ProjectCreated`, `ContentMinted`, `RevenueDistributed`, etc.).
-- Gas-optimized design for Mantle testnet deployment.
+- A stunning landing page with a Neo-style cyberpunk aesthetic.

 The MVP is ready for testnet deployment and frontend integration, demonstrating a scalable solution for creator economies.